Hodbarrow RSPB reserve: Facilities

 There is a car park on the Millom side of the reserve from which you can walk to the seawall.
-(Alternatively, there is more direct pedestrian access to the seawall from Haverigg.)
+(Alternatively, there is more direct pedestrian access to the seawall from Haverigg).

-There is a bird hide on the seawall which gives views of the lagoon.
+A bird hide is located on the seawall which gives views of the lagoon.

 Protection status

-The lagoon was originally a separate Site of Special Scientific Interest, notified in 1983.
-Following an amalgamation of SSSIs, it is part of the Duddon Estuary Site of Special Scientific Interest.
+The lagoon was originally a separate Site of Special Scientific Interest (SSSI), notified in 1983.
+Following an amalgamation of SSSIs, it is part of the Duddon Estuary SSSI.

 The Duddon estuary is also an Important Bird Area, and a Special Protection Area (Morecambe Bay and Duddon Estuary SPA).

 Birdlife

 Hodbarrow has breeding populations of terns.
-It was one of the sites involved in a project funded by the LIFE programme called "LIFE on the edge improving the condition and long-term resilience of key coastal SPAs in S, E and N England ".
+It was one of the sites involved in a project funded by the LIFE programme called "LIFE on the edge improving the condition and long-term resilience of key coastal SPAs in S, E and N England".
 In the case of Hodbarrow, slag was moved to create a new island in the lagoon for the benefit of little, common and sandwich terns.

 Hodbarrow is also renowned for large numbers of wildfowl during the winter, especially teal, wigeon, coot, mallard, tufted duck, common pochard, goldeneye, red-breasted merganser, and occasionally long-tailed duck, eider, goosander, pintail and shoveler.